 The work study program at CMU is a great opportunity for students.
 By working on campus, students not only earn money to assist with expenses, but have the chance to build relationships with faculty, staff, and other student workers.
-On-campus work study may provide experience to include on a resume, someone to provide a future recommendation, and the opportunity to develop relationships at the university that will last a lifetime.
+On-campus work study may provide experience to include on a resume, someone to provide a future recommendation, and the opportunity to develop connections at the university that can last a lifetime.

 There are a limited number of work-study positions available, and there are no guarantees that a student will actually be selected for a work study position.
 There are two types of work study: Federal Work Study and Institutional Work Study - some positions require students be eligible for Federal Work Study.